AnikKDev/AnikKDev/README.md

 </div>

-- 🔭 I’m currently working as a Software Developer at [StudioDevhub](https://studiodevhub.com/)
+- 🔭 I’m currently working as a Software Developer at [Green Pants Studio](https://www.greenpantsstudio.com/)

-- 🌱 I’m currently preparing for **AWS Certified Solutions Architect.**
+- 🌱 I’m currently preparing for **DevOps & AWS.**

 - 👨‍💻 All of my projects are available at [My Repository](https://github.com/AnikKDev?tab=repositories)